Green's Function Methods for Computing Supercurrents in Josephson Junctions: Stationary ac Regime (Finite Bias)

 Once we obtain $[T]^F_{m\pm 1,m}$, the Floquet dressed matrices for $n>m+1$ and $n<m-1$ can be obtained recursively using the ansatz.
 In fact, we only need to solve this system of equations for the case $m=0$ since $[T]^F_{n,m}(\varepsilon) = [T]^F_{n-m,0}(\varepsilon+m\omega_J/2)$ [see Eq.~(\ref{eq:GF_double_floquet})]; the dressed matrices for $m>0$ can be obtained using this relation.

 The main challenge is to solve Eq.~(\ref{eq:transf-mat}).
 In Ref.~\cite{Cuevas1996}, the matrices $z^\pm_n(\varepsilon)$ were assumed to be diagonal and expressed in terms of a set of scalar functions $\{\lambda_k(\varepsilon)\}$ which satisfy a recurrence relation.
-In the general case, this relation can only be solved numerically after a truncation criterion has been established; in the limits of very high and very low bias voltage, analytical solutions were obtained \cite{Cuevas1996}.
+In the general case, this relation can only be solved numerically after a truncation criterion has been established; in the limits of very high and very low bias voltages, analytical solutions have been obtained \cite{Cuevas1996}.